Hayden Tee

 Hayden Tee is a New Zealand actor, singer, and makeup artist.
-He has played varied roles in musical theatre, concert and cabaret.
-He is based in the United States but has also performed in New Zealand, the UK, South Korea, Taiwan and Australia.
+He has played varied roles in musical theatre, concert, and cabaret.
+He has performed in New Zealand, the UK, South Korea, Taiwan, Australia, and the United States.

-Early life
+Early life and education

-Tee was born in New Zealand, grew up in Maungaturoto, and moved to Auckland at the age of 16.
-At 18 he was invited to Sydney by Avigail Herman to study at the National Institute of Dramatic Art (NIDA).
+Tee was born in New Zealand, and grew up in Maungaturoto.
+He moved to Auckland at the age of 16, and at 18 was invited to Sydney by Avigail Herman to study at the National Institute of Dramatic Art (NIDA).
 He also studied with tenor Kenneth Cornish in Auckland.